NASA-PDS/naif-pds4-bundler/docs/source/22_pds4_spice_archive.rst

 designed.
 Note that the constant evolution of the IM is in conflict with NAIF's approach to archives: archived files should never be changed.

-Because of this NAIF recommends to archive producers to choose an IM and to stick with it (as much as possible) throughout all the archive releases.
+NAIF recommends to archive producers to choose an IM and to stick with it (as much as possible) throughout all the archive releases.
 At this point NAIF uses IM 1.5.0.0 for all the NAIF PDS4 Bundles.
 IM 1.5.0.0 does not support the usage of Line-Feed line endings (LF) for products, nor does it support the inclusion of Digital Object Identifiers (DOIs) in the bundle label.
-DOIs where included in IM 1.11.0.0, -the ExoMars2016 PDS4 Bundle uses IM 1.11.0.0
+DOIs where included in IM 1.11.0.0, --the ExoMars2016 PDS4 Bundle uses IM 1.11.0.0
-to be able to incorporate DOIs- and LF for products was incorporated in IM 1.16.0.0; because of that NAIF recommends to use IM 1.16.0.0 for new archives.
+to be able to incorporate DOIs-- and LF for products was incorporated in IM 1.16.0.0.
+LF are only relevant to Checksum and ORBNUM products, given that they are Table Character products, and LF is only required if the archive you are generating or incrementing needs to include ORBNUM files also included in PDS3 archives or in other holdings where these objects had LF.

+Because of these reasons NAIF recommends to use IM 1.16.0.0 for new archives.

 Digital Objects Identifiers